Félicette: Memorial statue

-While some non-human animals which traveled in space were celebrated as heroes—the chimpanzee Ham was buried at the International Space Hall of Fame in New Mexico, U.S., and the Soviet dog Laika has a bronze monument at the Yuri Gagarin Cosmonaut Training Center, near Star City in Russia—more than 50 years after her mission there was no monument for Félicette.
-Then, in 2017 a crowdfunding campaign was started by Matthew Serge Guy to erect a bronze statue of Félicette to commemorate her contribution to science.
+Unlike some other non-human animals which traveled in space—the chimpanzee Ham was buried at the International Space Hall of Fame in New Mexico, U.S., and the Soviet dog Laika has a bronze monument at the Yuri Gagarin Cosmonaut Training Center, near Star City in Russia—Félicette had no monument until Matthew Serge Guy began a crowdfunding campaign in 2017 to erect a bronze statue of Félicette to commemorate her contribution to science.
 The statue was designed by sculptor Gill Parker.
 The preliminary design depicted a cat on top of the Earth, and a plaque featuring the names of significant donors was to be included.
 In April 2018, the project met its £40,000 funding target.

 In April 2019, Guy announced that the statue was to be located in Eastern France at the International Space University.
 The statue was unveiled on 18 December 2019, as a part of the 25th anniversary celebration of the University's Master of Space Studies program.
 It is 5 ft tall and depicts Félicette "perched atop Earth, gazing up toward the skies she once traveled".
 Guy wrote in a Kickstarter update, "It's crazy to think a video I put online... has resulted in this.
 The internet's an alright place sometimes."